Inventorum-Development-Team/IDT_The-Great-War-of-the-Worlds/README.md

 DISCLAIMER:

 The purpose of this project is to entertain.
 The creators do not look for a renumbering with this.
-Use resources and images owned by third parties.
+Uses resources and images owned by third parties.
 All rights belong to their legitimate creators.
 For this reason, it is absolutely forbidden to sell, buy or market this product.